LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Just work on the portfolio today.
 Added a few breakpoints to ensure intended layout works across a variety of viewports heights and widths.
 Switched the original "honeycomb" pattern background to a large letter 'K' slowly morphing to a 'C' and then back.
 It somehow looks less "busy" and more interesting at the same time.

 **Thoughts**: Really itching to get this portfolio done!

+### Day 18: April 10, 2018

+**Today's Progress**: More portfolio work - navbar is now responsive, refactored my view code into different modules for each view, got a basic content overlay setup for displaying additional info for project items.
+Code cardio - solved the "Cat and Mouse - 2D Version" kata.

+**Thoughts**: Really itching to get this portfolio done!